Search By Printer

 Search by Cartridge #

 Epson traces it’s roots to the Seiko corporation and precision watches, which may explain which Epson Printers have been selling like clockwork for more than a half century.
-A pioneer in printing and imaging technology, Epson is now one of the world’s largest manufacturers of commercial and person printers.
-Carrot Ink has a full line of Epson remanufactured inks and toners that are quality tested to perform as well as OEM products, but for a much lower price.
+A pioneer in printing and imaging technology, Epson is now one of the world’s largest manufacturers of commercial and personal printers.
+Carrotink has a full line of Epson ink that are quality tested to perform as well as OEM products, but for a much lower price.

 - 1 Year Warranty: Money-Back Guarantee!

 - Remarkable Quality: Bold, Vivid Colors

 Epson, like HP, was an early pioneer in printer ink technology.
 Epson ink differ from most other brands of printers (Brother, Canon, HP, Dell, Lexmark, Kodak) in that vibration, rather than heat, is used to expel drops of ink from printer’s printhead on to the awaiting paper.
 Epson has long been know for its expertise in working with Quartz and electricity (“think watches”).
 And, what Epson found was that they could create a micro piezo printhead - basically a vibrating print head - much like getting a “pulse” from a quartz watch.
 As such, Epson printers have a permanently affixed printhead - and with that, Epson printer ink are essentially ink tanks.